daswer123/xtts-api-server/README.md

 2. `apiManual` - loads version 2.0.2 by default, but you can specify the version via the -v flag, model saves into the models folder and uses the `tts_to_file` function from the TTS api
 3. `api` - will load the latest version of the model.
 The -v flag won't work.

-All versions of the XTTSv2 model can be found [here](https://huggingface.co/coqui/XTTS-v2/tree/v2.0.2) in the branches
+All versions of the XTTSv2 model can be found [here](https://huggingface.co/coqui/XTTS-v2/tree/main)  the model version name is the same as the branch name [v2.0.2,v2.0.3, main] etc.

 The first time you run or generate, you may need to confirm that you agree to use XTTS.